 - Check your spelling!

-The font type and size as well the color of your headline are all things that can play an integral role in the impact that the header can have.
-Try to use color and font styles that stand out and are eye catching, but don’t go too crazy!
+The font type and size as well the colour of your headline are all things that can play an integral role in the impact that the header can have.
+Try to use colour and font styles that stand out and are eye-catching, but don’t go too crazy!
 There is a limit to everything, so try to keep it classy

 No one gets it right the first time around… So make use of A/B testing to ensure that your Headlines all have their maximum impact.
 Run two campaigns at the same time using the exact same landing pages, with the only difference being the titles.
 If you notice any sort of differentiation in how either page is converting, then you know that one is resonating more clearly with your target audience.
 In nature, one needs to adapt to survive, and in marketing, it’s no different!
 If you’re making use of Google Analytics or other third-party page tracking software, then you should be able to tell how users interacted with your page and how long they stayed.
 Make use of these programs to alter as you see fit and ensure that your the audience your targeting is the right one.
 Make sure you’re aiming for the perfect Target Market before any big campaigns to ensure success!